ruishizou/sea-lab-space.github.io/content/joinus/index.md

         #### Q: How does compensation work for SEA Lab members?

         A: Ph.D. students will receive full support (tuition waiver + stipend) as outlined by the DBMI/CS programs.
-We aim to provide as many RAs as possible, with TAs as a backup (which can be a fun and rewarding experience too)
+We aim to provide as many RAs as possible, with TAs as a backup (which can be a fun and rewarding experience too).
-        Unfortunately, we cannot offer paid opportunities for undergraduate or master's RAs, and Columbia policy does not allow us to pay remote interns.

     design:
       columns: '1'